About

 Recent and Forthcoming:

 Lai, Z. & Li X. (2026).
-Broad Shoulders but Delicate Faces: A Paradoxical Masculinity across East Asian Boys’ Love manga, will be presented at Mechademia 2026, National University of Singapore, 29-30 May.
+Broad Shoulders but Delicate Faces: A Paradoxical Masculinity across East Asian Boys’ Love manga, Mechademia 2026, National University of Singapore, 29-30 May.

 Lai, Z. (2026).
-Between Pride and Panic: Female Gamers and Gendered Nationalism in China, will be presented at Gaming Asia: Asian Nationalism through the Lens of Video Games, National University of Singapore, 29-30 April.
+Recognising Games, Regulating Players: Gaming Nationalism and Otome Games in China.
+Presented at Gaming Asia: Asian Nationalism through the Lens of Video Games, National University of Singapore, 29-30 April.

 Lai, Z. (2025).
 Luck, Money, and Machine-Driven Romance: Chinese Women’s Strategies in Gacha Otome Games.
 Presented at Digital Intimacies 11: The Love of Machines, The University of Sydney, Sydney, (Virtual).